 The Musée Nissim de Camondo (Nissan Camondo Museum) is a stately house museum from the twentieth century.
 Discover the mansion and its museum.

 Other Museums in Paris

 The Musée de l'Armée (Military Museum in English) houses an impressive collection of military items.
-It is situated in the seventh arroindissement of Paris.
+It is situated in the seventh arroindissement.